Education

 LEARN THE BASICS OF HARDWOOD FLOORING

 If you are remodeling your house, then it is possible that you would want food flooring in your rooms because it’s in trend.
-It not only has a timeless look but also gives a warm fuzzy feeling to your room.
-However, it very confusing when you try to understand the different types of wooden flooring.
-This article will explain to you the types and uses easily.
+It has a timeless look and gives a warm fuzzy feeling to your room.
+However, it isn’t very clear when you try to understand the different types of wooden flooring.
+This article will explain to you the styles and uses easily.
+There are three basics of wood flooring.
+If you want wood floors, you have three main choices: 1.) solid hardwood, 2.) engineered wood, and 3.) laminate flooring.

 LEARN THE BASICS OF HARDWOOD FLOORING 1

-Hardwood may be classy, but it is very much prone to scratches and dents, so before you buy, look at the Janka hardness rating scale and buy a species (i.e., oak, ash, etc.) of wood appropriate to your lifestyle and your budget.
+It needs to be nailed, so it will be wise of you to hire a hardwood floor installer.
+Hardwood may be classy, but it is prone to scratches and dents, so before you buy, look at the Janka hardness rating scale and buy a species (i.e., oak, ash, etc.) of wood appropriate to your lifestyle and budget.
+Hardwood may be more expensive than other wooden flooring, but it has decent longevity and can be re-sanded numerous times.
+However, never install it in areas like the bathroom or basement, as it is ruined easily from moisture.

 ENGINEERED WOOD FLOORING

-Another advantage of engineered wood is that it has a wide range of installation options.
-You can install it anywhere as you like; the thinner varieties can be nailed down, while the thicker kinds can be installed as floating floors.
-Unlike hardwood flooring, you don’t need any sub-floor or large stapler for engineered wood.
-The only disadvantage of this kind of flooring is that it has a thin top layer and cannot be sanded more than twice, which decreases its longevity.
+If hardwood flooring burns a hole in your pocket, you can opt for engineered wood flooring as a cheaper alternative.
+Engineered wood is a plywood sandwich, making it a perfect fit for areas like the bathroom and basement, as it can withstand moisture.
+Another advantage of engineered wood is its wide range of installation options.
+You can install it anywhere; the thinner varieties can be nailed down, while the thicker kinds can be installed as floating floors.
+Unlike hardwood flooring, you don’t need any subfloor or large stapler for engineered wood.
+The only disadvantage of thidon’toring is that it has a thin top layer and cannot be sanded more than twice, which decreases its longevity.

 LAMINATE FLOORING

 Laminate flooring is nothing like real wood flooring; it comprises a thin top layer of resin-infused paper, all on top of a wood-chip composite.
-So, technically it is wood.
+So, technically, it is wood.

 Jeffery D. Silvers